-There’s been a huge backlash over the past week regarding the roll out of Snapchat’s new ‘Snap Map’ feature.
+There’s been a considerable backlash over the past week regarding the rollout of Snapchat’s new ‘Snap Map’ feature.
 The release of the new feature and in particular the quiet way it’s been rolled out has been heavily criticised by parents and child welfare groups alike.
+Here’s how you disable Snap map.

 Things to know about Snap Map

-- If you decide to enable it, you can set levels of who can see you – all your friends, select friends, or only me (ghost mode)
+- If you decide to allow it, you can set levels of who can see you – all your friends, select friends, or only me (ghost mode)

-- Enabling ‘ghost mode’ will enable you to see others but they can’t see you – however, Snapchat will still collect your location data
+- Enabling ‘ghost mode’ will allow you to see others but they can’t see you – however, Snapchat will still collect your location data

 - When running Snapchat for the first after the upgrade a step-by-step tutorial on how to use the Snap Map will appear.